Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 * No meeting Wednesdays - a bit like no headache Wednesdays so if it works it needs to be followed up by stronger measures
 * Cameras off on Zoom meetings - see [this article](https://www.sciencedaily.com/releases/2021/08/210830092203.htm)
+* Redefine the role of the Scrum Master to Process Master:
+>The Scrum Master is accountable for establishing Scrum as defined in the Scrum Guide.

+The Process Master is accountable for suggesting and helping with the latest process and tools for the team to try.

 Some changes are not real experiments - re-orgs or musical chairs with roles, a council responsible for all approvals of X, a bot that asks standup or retro questions, dropping meeting X but not offering any substitute way